 After 5 months of engagement, my fiancé Jordan and I have a few recommendations to make the most of the experience, starting with the most important...

-1. Soak in the Moment A proposal is an exciting, tremendous, and sometimes overwhelming experience.
-Take your time soaking in all of your feelings by allowing yourself to scream, cry, and hug your partner uncontrollably.
-Soon enough the big news will spread, so savor this moment with your partner.
+1. Soak in the Moment A proposal is a tremendous, exciting, and sometimes overwhelming experience.
+Take your time soaking in the moment.
+Enjoy all of your feelings by allowing yourself to scream, cry, and hug your partner uncontrollably.
+Soon enough the big news will spread, so savoring this moment with your partner is extra special.

 2. Take Photos Mine and my fiancé's engagement took place during a photoshoot (very clever Jordan); however, if you're like most couples, it doesn't.
 Even if the actual proposal itself isn't captured, take several photos together afterward.
-Take several shots of the location they proposed, your initial reaction, the new engagement ring, and a nice image of the two of you.
-You can never have too many photos of this moment.
+Take photos of the exact location they proposed, your initial reaction, the new engagement ring, and a nice image of the two of you.
+You can never have too many photos of this occasion!

 3. Pray Together After Jordan proposed, my family threw an impromptu engagement party.
-In just a matter of hours, the house was filled with family and friends celebrating the news.
-Before anyone arrived, I grabbed Jordan and said "let's pray."
+In just a matter of hours, the house was filled with family and friends.
+Before anyone arrived to celebrate, I grabbed Jordan and said "let's pray."
 We found a quiet room in the house, held hands, and bowed our heads.
-For us, it was a top priority to thank God for the amazing moment we were having and ask that He bless our engagement.
+For us, it was top priority to thank God for the amazing moment we were having and ask that He bless our engagement and future marriage.
 It was also a special moment for us to commit ourselves to the Lord and start our engagement on what means the most to us, our faith.

-Aside from writing the engagement story, you might want to invest in an "engagement journal.
-I was gifted this amazing journal after our engagement.
-It's perfect for filling out all the big details to reminisce on for years to come.
+Aside from simply writing the proposal story, you may also want to invest in an "engagement journal."
+I was gifted this amazing journal as an engagement gift and it's such a treasure.
+It's perfect for filling out all the details to reminisce on for years to come.

 5. Share the News My final tip is entirely up each couple's preference!
 Jordan and I were adamant about sharing the exciting news with as many people in person/over FaceTime as we could.
 We began by telling our immediate family members at the engagement party and videochatting extended family and friends.
-We videotaped several calls to remember their sweet reactions.
-Their reactions were priceless, and it was a completely free way for us to have even more memories for the future.
+We videotaped several calls to remember their sweet responses.
+Their reactions were priceless and it was a completely free way for us to have even more memories saved for the future.